canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 As expected, it has been initialised to `0`.

-Now step through the for-loop with:
+Now step through the `for` loop with:

 ```none
 (dlv) step
 ```

-Again, your position in the code will be shown:
+Again, your position in the code is shown:

 ```none
 > main.calculateAverage() ./main.go:8 (PC: 0x49cf09)